-A native of Amsterdam, the Netherlands, Diederik van Wassenaer attended the Conservatory of Amsterdam before moving to Bloomington, Indiana, where he earned a Bachelor in Music at Indiana University's Jacobs School of Music in 2013 studying with Mark Kaplan and Nam-Yun Kim.
-Diederik is currently pursuing a Masters in Classical Violin at Codarts University of the Arts in Rotterdam, the Netherlands, where he studies with Gordan Nikolitch.
+A native of Amsterdam, the Netherlands, Diederik van Wassenaer attended the Conservatory of Amsterdam before moving to Bloomington, Indiana, where he earned a Bachelor in Music at Indiana University's Jacobs School of Music in 2013.
+Diederik also holds a Masters in Music from Codarts University of the Arts in Rotterdam, the Netherlands, where he studied under Gordan Nikolitch.

-Diederik is a member of the Rotterdam-based Laurens Trio with pianist Lieselotte van Tol and cellist Belén Méndez Valledor, which has played concerts across The Netherlands and were 2020 finalists in De Grote Kamermuziek Prijs, an annual chamber music competition held in The Hague.
+He also co-founded the Laurens Trio with pianist Lieselotte van Tol and cellist Belén Méndez Valledor, which has played concerts across The Netherlands and were 2020 finalists in De Grote Kamermuziek Prijs, an annual chamber music competition held at the Royal Conservatory in The Hague.

-Diederik has arranged and recorded strings on critically acclaimed albums for bands and solo artists in a wide range of genres as well as recorded for film and video game soundtracks at Nashville's famed Ocean Way Studios.
-His recording credits include work with Dierks Bentley, Peter Oren, Busman's Holiday, Tristen, Dead Horses, Somos, Lil' Bub, Hanna Benn, Tim Grimm and Ben Bedford, to name a few.
+Diederik has arranged and recorded strings on critically acclaimed albums for bands and songwriters in a wide range of genres as well as recorded for film and video game soundtracks at Nashville's famed Ocean Way Studios.
+His recording credits include work with Durand Jones, Peter Oren, Busman's Holiday, Tristen, Steve Marino, Harpooner, Dead Horses, Somos, Lil' Bub, Hanna Benn, Tim Grimm and Ben Bedford.

-An avid songwriter, Diederik also fronted the Bloomington-based rock band 'Dietrich Jon', who's debut full-length was released in September of 2017.
+An avid songwriter himself, Diederik fronted the Bloomington-based rock band 'Dietrich Jon', releasing the EP 'Higher' in 2014 and their debut full-length 'Too Much' in September of 2017.